 There are also a number of other pastors outside our church, older and wiser men who I’ve been able to speak to over recent months.
 Some of these men I know well.
-Others I’ve connected with more recently through mutual friends in ministry.
+While others I’ve connected with more recently through mutual friends in ministry.
 The advice they’ve given has been extremely insightful and encouraging.
-It’s reassuring to know that I’m not in this alone, and that others have been through, and are going through, similar trials.
+Plus, it’s reassuring to know that I’m not in this alone and that others have been through, and are going through, similar trials.

 My identity shouldn’t be wrapped up too tightly in pastoral ministry.
-That is certainly my calling, and it’s significant.
+Certainly, that is my calling and it’s significant.
 But it’s not my only calling.
 God has given me a wonderful wife, and I am called to love her well.
 God has given me four awesome kids, and I am called to shepherd them well, which means spending time with them in meaningful ways.

 My wife and kids have been very patient with me, and they have been a huge help in the midst of the intense ministry demands of this year.
 I thank God for them.
 And I’m grateful for the joy they bring me as we go on hikes, enjoy sports together, watch a good movie, or sit together at the dinner table hearing about everyone’s day.
 These activities aren’t distractions—they’re some of the most significant moments of my life.

 Get Some Rest